Blackout of ’03, a delayed Y2K experience

 Around 4:15 Thursday afternoon in Toronto, the power abruptly went out.
 Okay, what did I do?
 I hadn’t turned on anything.
 The air con wasn’t running.
 Wasn’t me.
 Must be a local outage.
 Called Elicia, and they were down at her office too.
 I still figured it was local and we would be back in a couple of hours, worst-case scenario.
 I was about to run a errand, so I told Elicia that and I’d call her on my cell phone later.
 Elicia and her co-workers walked downstairs to the Bymark bar to relax before the power came back and they could wrap up (Thursday was an important date for bond numbers or such).

 It was now after eight.
 Driving down the streets in the setting sun was very strange.
-Less traffic than before, more volunteer traffic warden's, a few official ones.
+Less traffic than before, more volunteer traffic warden’s, a few official ones.
 Elicia, Tam and Ted were eating by candle light in the back.
 I had brought my portable radio and brought them up to speed.
 After a couple of hours we drove back home in the now pitch back streets.
-If you didn't know where the lights were supposed to be, it was easy to find yourself driving though them.
+If you didn’t know where the lights were supposed to be, it was easy to find yourself driving halfway through an intersection (very slowly).

 Shouldn’t lights be painted with reflective paint, like stop signs?
 That would make it safer.

 So we got home safely, and looked at all the stars that you only see in the countryside, before going to bed.
 Light came back to our area around 3:30.

 People were very well behaved and patience.
 Thank you to all those brave volunteer traffic warden’s who stepped in and made the road safer.
 Thank you to all our Emergency Services Personal (I’ve heard that the Fire Crews normally respond to 200 call in a night, went out on 1200 calls).
 50 Million people had a delayed Y2K experience, and handled it very well.